avigewirtz/avigewirtz.github.io-/armlab/background/logging-into-armlab.md

 # Logging into armlab

 You log into armlab via an **SSH client**.
-An SSH client is a program that uses the [SSH](../../appendices/secure-shell-ssh-protocol/) Protocol to communicate with a remote computer.&#x20;
+An SSH client is a program that employs the [SSH](../../appendices/secure-shell-ssh-protocol/) Protocol to communicate with a remote computer.&#x20;

 {% tabs %}
 {% tab title="Mac" %}